Category

 Educate your team on the risks of misinformation

-Your employees need to know the risks of misinformation and inaccuracy, especially if your business is using AI in core functions.
+Your employees must know the risks of misinformation and inaccuracy, especially if your business uses AI in core functions.
 Incorporate online media literacy in your compliance training program to teach employees how to identify and avoid spreading misinformation.
 When your people can use critical analysis to verify information and claims, they will be less likely to buy into falsehoods or fall prey to scams online.

 Focus on Workplace Health and Safety